aerodesic/LastLink/README.md

 LastLink is designed to be a battery powered and solar-rechargable, with WiFi accessable nodes, capable of providing limited community communication among users with portable web-capable wifi-equipped devices.
-The basic interface is through a web page accessable on each WiFi-equipped node, with one or more 'work' nodes used to storing and distributing community-wide messages.
+The basic interface is through a web page accessable on each WiFi-equipped node, with one or more 'work' nodes used to store and distribute community-wide messages.
 The 'work' nodes in the initial release will support a public/private messaging system.
 Other types, such as limit Internet gateways, could later provide messaging access to the Internet at large.
 The API is 'REST' based with a javascript client for doing the 'heavy lifting.'